teateatime/TheSavingPortal/README.md

 https://git-scm.com/

+Next to install the necessary packages for the imports used in python, you can use the following pip commands in the terminal:

+`pip install flask`: This command installs the Flask package, which is necessary for creating and running a Flask web application.

+`pip install selenium`: This command installs the Selenium package, which is necessary for interacting with a web browser using the Selenium library.

+`pip install chromedriver-autoinstaller`: This command installs the chromedriver_autoinstaller package, which is necessary for automatically installing the ChromeDriver executable, which is needed for controlling the Chrome browser using Selenium.

+Note that these commands assumes that you have python and pip installed in your system.

+Also, to run the script with selenium, you need to have Chrome browser installed in your system.

 Clone the Repository
 ---------------------------------------------------------------
-Once you have git setup, enter this git command to clone the repository so that you can use it for your own use.
+Once you have git setup and the other neccessary packages, enter this git command to clone the repository so that you can use it for your own use.

 `git clone https://github.com/teateatime/TheSavingPortal.git`